trippster08/genome_skimming_LAB/README.md

 Based on the quality of your reads (as determined by fastQC), you may want to edit the parameters in  `fastp.job`.
 The job file contains descriptions and suggestions for each parameter.

 Run the fastp shell script, including the path to the directory containing your raw read files.
 For most, it should be something like:
-`/scratch/genomics/USERNAME/PROJECT/data/raw`.
+`/scratch/genomics/USERNAME/PROJECT/data/raw/`.

 ```
 sh fastp.sh path_to_raw_sequences
 ```
-Trimmed reads will be saved in `/data/trimmed_sequences`.
+Trimmed reads will be saved in `data/trimmed_sequences/`.

 ## FASTQC TRIMMED READS
 We next run fastQC on all our trimmed reads to check our trimming parameters.
 We will run the same shell file and job file we ran the first time, just using a different target directory.

 ### Run FastQC
 Go to the directory containing your job files.
 The shell file below, and the job file that it modifies and submits to Hydra, `fastqc.job` should both be here.
-Your trimmed reads should already be in `/data/trimmed_sequences`.
+Your trimmed reads should already be in `data/trimmed_sequences/`.

 Run the fastQC shell script, including the path to the directory containing your trimmed files.
 For most, it should be something like:
-`/scratch/genomics/USERNAME/PROJECT/data/trimmed_sequences`.
+`/scratch/genomics/USERNAME/PROJECT/data/trimmed_sequences/`.
 ```
 sh fastqc_genomeskimming.sh path_to_raw_sequences
 ```
-The results of these analyses are saved in `PROJECT/data/trimmed_sequences/fastqc_analyses`
+The results of these analyses are saved in `data/trimmed_sequences/fastqc_analyses/`

 ### Download FastQC of Trimmed Reads
-Download the directory containing the fastQC results (it should be `/data/trimmed_sequences/fastqc_analyses`) to your computer.
+Download the directory containing the fastQC results (it should be `data/trimmed_sequences/fastqc_analyses/`) to your computer.
 Open the html files using your browser to examine how well you trimming parameters worked.
 Interpreting fastQC results can be tricky, and will not be discussed here.
 See LAB staff or others familiar with fastQC for help.
 You may need to retrim using different parameters, depending upon the quality of the trimmed reads.

 ## GetOrganelle

 We are going to run GetOrganelle on all our trimmed paired and unpaired reads.
-GetOrganelle performs a de-novo assembly using both pair-end and single-end reads (after xxxxx for mitochondrial reads - see [GetOrganelle Flowchart](https://github.com/Kinggerm/GetOrganelle?tab=readme-ov-file#getorganelle-flowchart) for a graphical representation of the assembly process) and outputs one or more mitochondrial contigs.
+GetOrganelle performs a de-novo assembly using both pair-end and single-end reads (after filtering for mitochondrial reads - see [GetOrganelle Flowchart](https://github.com/Kinggerm/GetOrganelle?tab=readme-ov-file#getorganelle-flowchart) for a graphical representation of the assembly process) and outputs one or more mitochondrial contigs.

 Before we run GetOrganelle for the first time, we need to download the program's `animal_mt` database.
 This only needs to be done one time for each database available through GetOrganelle (see the github website for a list of available databases).
 Run this step directly from the command prompt.
 It will take about 30 seconds to run.